 This digital collection comprises selected materials from the following archival collection at David M. Rubenstein Rare Book & Manuscript Library:

 Alex Harris is a documentary photographer, author, and professor emeritus at the Center for Documentary Studies in Durham, North Carolina.
-The subjects in the over 600 black-and-white and color photographs that span his career include the landscapes and peoples of Alaska, the American South and New Mexico, and Cuba; subjects in other documentary projects include portraits of older reading volunteers and students in Philadelphia, students on strike at Yale University, counter-culture people at a Rainbow Gathering in Arizona, a boy tethered to electronic technology, elderly people living on their own; and the interior of author Reynolds Price's home.
+The over 700 black-and-white and color photographs in the collection span his career, and include projects exploring the landscapes and peoples of Alaska, the American South, New Mexico, and Cuba; portraits of older reading volunteers and students in Philadelphia; students on strike at Yale University; counter-culture people at a Rainbow Gathering in Arizona; the artist's son tethered to his game device; elderly people living on their own in North Carolina; the interior of author Reynolds Price's home; and movie production sets in the South.
 The gelatin silver and inkjet prints range in size from 8x10 inch reference prints to 24x36 inch exhibit prints.
 Harris's professional papers document his collaborations with other photographers and writers on books and exhibitions, including anthropologist Gertrude Duby Blom, naturalist E.O.
 Wilson, and South African photographers; they also cover his long career at Duke University, as teacher, author, and co-founder of the Center for Documentary Studies and its publication, DoubleTake.
 In addition to the paper records, there are many recorded oral histories and interviews.
 Acquired as part of the Archive of Documentary Arts at Duke University.

 The copyright in the materials included in the Alex Harris Photographs collection are owned by the photographer.
 The photographs are made available by Duke University Libraries, with permission, for the purpose of research, teaching, and private study only.
 For all other uses, and especially for any proposed commercial uses, researchers must contact the Library to request permission.